Chemistry Department Resources

 A chemistry degree will open vast career options to you.
 Medicine, academic research, manufacturing, scientific publishing, and science policy advising for government agencies are all possibilities.
 Chemists work toward sustainable energy sources, new medical treatments, and biodegradable plastics.
 Chemists invent new drugs, new functional materials, and even new colors.

-Find the chemistry career that inspires you with this career guide from the Royal Society for Chemistry.
+Find the chemistry career that inspires you:

 Meet our Alumni!